-SUPERVISION EXERCISED: Faculty & Adjunct Instructors, Faculty Leader, Athletic Director, Registrar, Online Enrollment Advisor, Academic Coordinator, Tutors, and Student Employees
+SUPERVISION EXERCISED: Faculty & Adjunct Instructors, Faculty Leader, Athletic Director, Registrar, Academic Coordinator, Tutors, and Student Employees

 SUMMARY OF WORK:

-The Dean of Academics, as academic leader, is accountable for ensuring quality and integrity across all campus academic functions.
+Dawson Community College invites qualified candidates to apply for the full-time Dean of Academics position.
+The Dean of Academics is accountable for ensuring quality and integrity across all campus academic functions.
 The Dean promotes academic achievement and student satisfaction consistent with established education objectives, quality standards and fiscal responsibility.
 In consultation with the Vice President of Academic & Student Affairs provides leadership to the academic activities across the College; evaluates the effectiveness of the College’s academic activities and recommends methods for continuous improvement.

 The Dean of Academics oversees academic programs and curriculum, assessment and program review, academic policy and processes, faculty appointments and evaluations, academic facilities and academic budget planning.
-Also works collaboratively with the Vice President of Academic and Student Affairs, deans, enrollment management and administration to ensure consistency between curriculum offerings, academic goals, academic policy and processes, faculty hiring and evaluation, admission and student policies, academic calendar, accreditation compliance, and other interrelated aspects, as well as student success and retention.
+Also works collaboratively with the Vice President of Academic & Student Affairs, deans, and administration to ensure consistency between academic goals, academic policy and processes, admission and student policies, academic calendar, accreditation compliance, and other interrelated aspects, as well as student success and retention.

 EMPLOYMENT WITH DAWSON COMMUNITY COLLEGE: